 Rucksacks and daysacks have often been interchanged when it comes to names and products, with ‘rucksack’ attached to many smaller bags.

 With the shoulder harnesses taking a good portion of the weight of the rucksack, it’s essential you’re happy they feel comfortable enough.

-The thicker the shoulder harness, the more padding, and comfort it will provide, although at the expense of flexibility and increased weight.
+The thicker the shoulder harness, the more comfort it will provide, although at the expense of flexibility and increased weight.
 Some also feature mesh for added ventilation.
 Most bags also feature load lifters at the top of the shoulder harnesses.
-These small (but important) straps allow you to alter the bag sits against your bag, raise it higher and above your hips if you feel it pulling away from you.
+These small (but important!) straps allow you to alter the bag, and raise it higher and above your hips if you feel it pulling away from you.

 Hiking or backpacking can take its toll on your back after a while, so having a padded back panel can help ease the pressure and is also handy to prevent anything in your pack from digging into your back.

-Shoulder straps should be reasonably tight to keep the rucksack in the correct position but be aware of not over-tightening them as this can transfer the weight of the bag from your hips onto your shoulders.
+Shoulder straps should be reasonably tight to keep the rucksack in the correct position but be aware of not over-tightening them.
+This can transfer the weight from your hips onto your shoulders!

 Side compression straps will pull the pack in from the sides, reducing the amount of wasted space and ensuring a more compact and easy-to-manage rucksack.

 If you’re taking walking poles or ice axes with you, they can be attached to the rucksack on these loops when you’re not using them.

 Not all rucksacks will have these, so double-check if it’s something you know you’ll need.
 A top tip for when these loops are not in use is attaching your tent poles to this area, allowing you to pack your tent flysheet down to a size you wouldn’t believe!

 Some rucksacks will feature side pockets that can store a few essential items you may need to access quickly and easily.